RomanchenkoAS/ai_models/readme.md

 - Words - path to the dictionary .txt
 - Output - (optional) path where script will generate an image with crossword solution

+#### Description
+This is a crossword puzzles generator.
+Script generate.py uses backtracking search and constraint propagation algorithms, such as node consistency and arc consistency, to find a valid assignment of words to the puzzle grid.
+It represents the crossword structure, words, variables, and their overlaps.
+The solve() function enforces consistency and backtracks to find a complete assignment.
+The print() and save() functions visualize and save the solved puzzle, respectively.

 #### Example results
 <p align="center">
 <img src="https://github.com/RomanchenkoAS/ai_models/assets/119735427/1201e84c-4b9e-4347-9811-03586d709831" alt="alt-text">